thenicholasbarnett/CMS_2026PbPb/README.md

 </details>

 #### Author
-The author of this repository is Nicholas Shawn Barnett (that's me 🙂).
+Nicholas Shawn Barnett (that's me 🙂) is the author of and maintains this repository.
 I am happy to take any and all suggestions and feedback.
 If there's anything not working or you would like to see in this repository then please write to nbarne21@uic.edu about any actionable tasks.